st-tu-dresden/inloop/README.md

     swapaccount=1

-If not, you need update your GRUB config to add the `swapaccount=1` param to your kernel command line and reboot (see the linked Docker docs for details).
+If not, you need to update your GRUB config to add the `swapaccount=1` param to your kernel command line and reboot (see the linked Docker docs for details).

 Finally run